Clarity by Night

 Then there is the matter of the way the deceleration paddles work in Econ mode.
 In Sport mode, the braking-regen selections made with the deceleration paddles remain in effect until canceled by the driver.
 However, in Econ and Normal modes, the Owners Manual says, "The deceleration paddle selector will cancel automatically…when you drive with constant speed, situations of acceleration and decelerate just before stopping your vehicle."
 So drivers using Sport mode get to feel greater deceleration, as if they were driving a car with a big, high-compression engine, but Econ-mode drivers using the minus (−) paddle to maximize the charge in the battery are frustrated by having to remember to hit that paddle 4 times every time they decelerate.

 The bar-graph in the center indicates the state of charge of the battery

-Subtract the 47 miles of electric range from 340 miles and divide that 293 miles by 42 mpg and the gas tank capacity comes out to be less than 7 gallons!
+How big is the Clarity Plug-In Hybrid's gas tank?
+Subtract the 47 miles of electric range from 340 miles and divide that 293 miles by 42 mpg and the gas tank capacity comes to roughly 7 gallons!

 So why does the Clarity Plug-In Hybrid have a motorcycle-sized gas tank?
 To make room for the batteries without significantly reducing trunk space (see Clarity Electric) or eliminating fold-down rear seats (see Clarity Fuel-Cell).
-The Clarity Plug-In Hybridís trunk measures a sizeable 15.4 cubic feet, and behold the first Honda hybrid sedan to have fold-down rear seats:
+The Clarity Plug-In Hybridís trunk measures a sizeable 15.4 cubic feet.
+Behold the first Honda hybrid sedan to have fold-down rear seats: